Posted by

 Share this article

 The ISO 27001 is the world’s foremost standard in the security of information systems.
 ISO 27001, also known as ISO/IEC 27001:2022, covers guidance on how to create and run Information Security Management Systems (ISMS).
-ISO 27001 can be used by government and commercial organisations of all sizes, across all industries, to protect data and digital systems.
+ISO 27001 services can be used by government and commercial organisations of all sizes, across all industries, to protect data and digital systems.

 What does ISO 27001 mean?